Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Evaluation

 \subsection{RQ4: Linearizability of Data Structures}

-The previous RQs evaluated capabilities of general-purpose concurrency testing.
-In this RQ, we want to compare all the tools on the task on which the recently published Lincheck~\cite{Koval23-lincheck} is specialized: testing concurrency data structures (e.g., \code{ConcurrentHashMap}) for \emph{linearazibility}~\cite{Herlihy90-linearizability}; that is, whether a set of concurrent method calls have the same effect as some series of sequential method calls.
+Lincheck~\cite{Koval23-lincheck} is a state-of-the-art specialized concurrency testing framework focusing on \emph{linearazibility}~\cite{Herlihy90-linearizability} of concurrency data structures (e.g., \code{ConcurrentHashMap}), determining whether a set of concurrent method calls have the same effect as some series of sequential method calls.
+For this purpose, Lincheck provides a lightweight interface for declaring data-structure APIs and automatically converts this spec to a test runner that includes the sequence of API calls and the test oracle.
+While the previous RQs evaluated \tool{}'s capabilities for general-purpose concurrency testing, we would like to (1) evaluate whether \tool can also be used for testing of concurrent data structures, and (2) conceptually compare the bug-finding scope of \tool and Lincheck.

-For this purpose, Lincheck relies on a DSL describing data-structure APIs and converts this spec to a test runner and oracle.
-To allow \tool{}, \rr{}, and JPF to also attempt to find these bugs, we manually write test drivers that concurrently invoke APIs of these data structures and then assert that the results conform to a linearizable execution.
-We do this for the 10 data structures in which the original paper reports finding new bugs---we call this benchmark \emph{LC-Bench}.
+We evaluate \tool on the 9 concurrent data structures in which the original Lincheck paper~\cite{Koval23-lincheck} reports new bugs.
+For each of these data structures, Lincheck reports the sequence of API calls that results in the linearizeability bug.
+To allow \tool{}, JPF, and \rr to also attempt to find these bugs, we manually translated each of these sequences of API calls into test drivers and added assertions that the results confirm to that of a linearizable execution.

-Table~\ref{tab:test-result} lists the results on LC-Bench in the bottom section.
-JPF can only run 5 out of the 10 targets, whereas the other tools can run all of them.
-Apart from Lincheck, {\tool}-POS performs the best once again, finding 9 out of 10 bugs.
-The only bug it misses is a liveness error in Kotlin's \code{Mutex}: Kotlin implements \emph{coroutines} by interleaving multiple logical tasks on the same user-space thread, and context switching at blocking I/O operations.
+Using the same 10-minute search as before, {\tool}-POS finds 8 out of 9 bugs, compared to {\tool}-PCT3 (7 bugs), {\tool}-SURW (6 bugs), {\tool}-Random (6 bugs), JPF-Random (2 bugs), and \rr-Chaos (2 bugs).
+The only bug {\tool}-POS misses is a liveness error in Kotlin's \code{Mutex}: Kotlin implements \emph{coroutines} by interleaving multiple logical tasks on the same user-space thread, and context switching at blocking I/O operations.
 For {\tool}, this program appears single-threaded so it cannot explore any interleavings.
-The non-determinism in Kotlin's user-space coroutine scheduler violates \tool's assumptions for guaranteeing completeness.

-Overall, we can see from Table~\ref{tab:test-result} that \tool can find almost all of the bugs that Lincheck can find (in LC-Bench); yet, \tool is general-purpose and can be used for push-button testing of Guava, Lucene, and Kafka which Lincheck cannot do.
+While \tool successfully found interleavings that trigger 8 out of 9 linearizability bugs, it required manually constructed test drivers to do so.
+This highlights the complementary nature of these tools: Lincheck offers a powerful, specialized approach for concurrent data structure testing, whereas \tool provides robust general-purpose concurrency testing capabilities. \tool's broader scope enables it to effectively test complex concurrent applications that create and manage their own threads, such as Kafka and Lucene, which falls outside Lincheck's \diffadd{original} scope.